 Alstonefield has had a village hall since 1921.
-The old Institute building was in fact two secondhand military huts joined together, purchased with funds from the United Service Fund.
-It was located a few hundred yards from its current location.
+The old Institute (just a few hundred yards from its current location, on the site of the Harpur Crewe houses) was in fact two second-hand military huts joined together, purchased with funds from the United Service Fund.

-Since then, and to quote our former Chair, the late Jean Allen, "We have transformed the old village school into what is now a first-class village amenity which we can be proud of and will benefit our community for years to come."
+Since then, and to quote a former Chair, the late Jean Allen, "We have transformed the old village school into what is now a first-class village amenity which we can be proud of and will benefit our community for years to come."

-In 2009, we also became owners of the adjoining old school garden, having rented since 1991.
+In 2009, we also became owners of the adjoining old school garden, having rented it since 1991.
 (We do not own the nearby playing field; that is owned and managed by the Parish Council after its purchase from the Harpur Crewe Estate in 1993.)